z3r0n3br4instorm/runtime2/readme.md

-> Setting up gpt_response.py
+> Setting up runtime

-*Add your google PaLM API to "YOUR_API" section in gpt_response.py file...
+Type *python runtimeInstaller.py* to start the installation.
+Once the installation is completed, type *python runtime.py*